spacetelescope/specviz/docs/stats_sidebar.rst

 left side bar.
 If a region of interest is selected, the statistic calculations are updated when that region of interest is changed.

-Calcualtions are done using the following functions:
+Calculations are done using the following functions:

 Mean
   `astropy.units.Quantity.mean`